FyreSchool/CSE-212-final-project/StackSolution.md

 # Code Solution
-This is the code solution for the problem to solve in the stacks
+This is the code solution for the problem to solve in the stacks tutorial
 ```csharp
 using System;
 using System.Collections.Generic;